raymondanthony/xtras/README.md

 #### Xtras is a dead-simple general purpose CSS Topcoat with Themes and Injection Kit

+Following in the vein of other injection projects strewn about across my ID's, this is a general varnishing.
+Whereas others have been effects based, this ones seeks to define through practical use, the logical boundaries between effects layer, color and fonting, sizing and structure.
+Its an in progress experiment.
+Whatever happens rayrc version is a working example of the original

 Comparison from left to right of: XtrasBlu, without Xtras,and XtrasMedium as appplied to rayantony blog gh pages site.

 ![[](3facesofray.png "comparison from left to right of: XtrasBlu, without Xtras,and XtrasMedium as appplied to rayantony blog gh pages site.")](3facesofray.png "comparison of xtrasnew,original(themeless),and medinject (left to right) as appplied to rayantony blog gh pages site.")